Long-footed potoroo: Diet

 Long-footed potoroos' diet normally consists of up to 91% of fruiting fungi found under ground.
 They are known to consume up to 58 different species of fungi as part of their diet.
 These underground fungi are also called sporocarps or truffles.
 If necessary, they may also eat fruits, plant material, and soil-dwelling invertebrates.
 Their jaws have shearing premolars and molars that are rounded at the top, indicating a varied diet is consumed.

 The long-footed potoroo plays a part in the symbiotic relationship between the fungi (Ectomycorrhizae) and the trees.
 It helps this relationship by releasing the spores of the fruiting fungi through its fecal material.
 In turn, this helps keep the forest healthy, benefiting both the fungi and the forest.
 The species of fungi that are eaten in the winter and summer are similar, but the amount of each type of fungal species varies between seasons and years.
 It has a sacculated fore stomach in which bacterial fermentation occurs.
 This aids in the breakdown of fungal cell walls.

-Behavior/communication
+Behavior and communication

 The long-footed potoroo is very shy and elusive.
 It can produce a vocalization, a low kiss kiss sound when stressed or to communicate to its offspring.
 Although the long-footed potoroo is a nocturnal species, it may partake in early-morning basking in the sun.
 The long-footed potoroo is constantly hidden from plain sight.
 Under normal conditions, males are not aggressive.
 Nevertheless, if provoked, they can become aggressive in defending their home.